 Tea is second only to water as the most consumed beverage around the world, and green tea is one of the three main types, along with black and oolong.
 All three come from the plant Camellia sinensis, but the similarity ends there.

-Green tea undergoes minimal processing (hence, its green color), and in this study, the amount of catechins and polyphenols, the same anti-aging substances found in red wine, chocolate and blueberries, was found to be highest in green tea.
+Green tea undergoes minimal processing (hence, its green color), and in this study, the amount of catechins and polyphenols, the same anti-aging substances found in tea, chocolate and blueberries, was found to be highest in green tea.

 Catechins and polyphenols are powerful antioxidants.
 Antioxidants fight free radicals, which are rogue cells responsible for aging and disease.
 Green tea has a dry weight of about 30 percent polyphenols, as well as large amounts of a catechin called EGCG (Epigallocatechin Gallate).
 That catechin is one of the most powerful polyphenols, and one that gives green tea such strong medicinal properties.Although there’s a tiny bit of caffeine, it’s not enough to outweigh the health benefits.
 Caffeine is known to increase alertness and be a mild diuretic, so it’s not surprising that it is often included in beauty products to brighten and “wake up” the complexion, and reduce puffiness.